World file

 A world file is a six line plain text sidecar file used by geographic information systems (GIS) to georeference raster map images.
 The file specification was introduced by Esri.

 Filename extension

 The base filename of a world file matches the raster's base filename, but has a different filename extension (suffix).
 There are three filename extension naming conventions used for world files, with variable support across software.

 One simple convention with widespread support is to append the letter "w" to the end of the raster filename.
 For example, a raster named mymap.jpg should have a world file named mymap.jpgw.

-An alternative file naming convention that uses a three-character extension to conform to the 8.3 file naming convention uses the first and last character of the raster file's extension, followed by "w" at the end.
+An alternative file naming convention that uses a three-character extension to conform to the 8.3 file naming convention uses the first and last characters of the raster file's extension, followed by "w" at the end.
 For example, here are a few naming conventions for popular raster formats: